kaerez/heroku/README.md

 ### 2. Rate Limiting

-The rate-limiting system is now tied directly to each API key (or to anonymous users as a group).
+The rate-limiting system is tied directly to each API key (or to anonymous users as a group).
 IP addresses are no longer used for rate limiting.

 #### How to Define Limits